dwyl/phoenix-ecto-append-only-log-example/README.md

 It acts just the same as the update function, but adds a value of `deleted: true`.
 But this is only half of the story.

 We also need to make sure we don't return any deleted items when they're requested.
-So again, we'll have to edit our `get` function:
+So again, we'll have to edit our `get` and `all` functions:

 ``` elixir
 def get(entry_id) do